Diana Fisher: Later career

-In late 1979, Fisher joined the The Australian Women's Weekly but she spent only nine months editing the "Here, There & Everywhere" pages until she quit when editor Ita Buttrose told Fisher that it wasn't working out and asked her what she wanted to do.
+In late 1979, Fisher joined The Australian Women's Weekly but she spent only nine months editing the "Here, There & Everywhere" pages until she quit when editor Ita Buttrose told Fisher that it wasn't working out and asked her what she wanted to do.
 Fisher said she had been frustrated by the treatment of her social pages at The Australian Women's Weekly.
 In a newspaper interview after leaving the magazine, Fisher said "I did not get what I was promised – four pages and colour.
 Sometimes the column was dropped altogether.
 They'd say: 'There's no social this week, Diana'.
 I mean I don't mind giving up my column for the Queen on a royal visit, but once I was out for two weeks running.
 There was no continuity.
 My friends were phoning me up and saying 'Have you been sacked, Diana.
 Are you ill?'"
 Fisher felt that her parting from the magazine, which was owned by Nine Network owner Kerry Packer, may have been a flow-on effect from her decision to remain with the ABC rather than defect to Nine with her colleagues from The Inventors.
 Fisher then went on to edit the social pages in Woman's Day.

 In 1981, she was a correspondent for the Seven Network covering the royal wedding of Prince Charles and Lady Diana.
 When Network 10 and the Seven Network both revived their own versions of Beauty and the Beast in 1982, Fisher returned as a beauty on the Network 10 version, hosted by John Laws.

 On 16 July 1991, Fisher, Geraldine Doogue, Bruce Ruxton, Mark Day, Normie Rowe and Ron Casey, were invited onto the Nine Network's Midday program to discuss whether Australia should become a republic.
 The program, hosted by Ray Martin, attracted widespread publicity after Rowe and Casey became involved in a physical altercation during the debate.
 Fisher was the only guest to make any attempt at stopping the fight by repeatedly yelling "Stop it!" to the two men.
 Fisher made a cameo appearance on a 1994 episode of the Network 10 series Heartbreak High.